 Lectures have been employed for hundreds of years as a platform for disseminating ideas and knowledge and for guiding and motivating students, and they continue to be a cornerstone of higher education practices today.
-Lectures can be defined as the delivery of a course through a series of presentations by academic staff members to a group of students, usually with visual prompts and aids.
-The term 'lecture' can encompass a range of styles, approaches and formats that will be investigated throughout this chapter.
-Some of these involve considerable student participation.
-Traditionally, however, lectures have involved the one-way transmission of course content from academics to students.
+The traditional lecture can be defined as the one-way transmission of course content from academics to students, involving a series of presentations, usually with visual prompts and aids.

 “He was certainly a unique teacher.
 He seemed to grip the mind of his hearer and force it through unaccustomed exercises, with many a violent jolt and breathless chase.
 He loved to puzzle and perplex you and then suddenly to dazzle you with unexpected light.
 ‘Ages of darkness and moments of vision’, was one description of his lectures, I remember.
 But the vision was worth it, and was not to be appreciated without the preliminary bewilderment….
 What we brought away from Marshall’s lectures was certainly not any ordered knowledge of economics, not enough, as he had predicted, for passing an examination, but perhaps an awakened interest, a little more insight, the memory of some moment of illumination and a sense of the importance of economics.”
 (As quoted in Groenewegen 1995, p.314)